1984 New Caledonian legislative election: Aftermath

 Violence continued after the elections; FLNKS members occupied the police station in Thio on 20 November and held five policemen hostage.
-Rebels set up a 'Govermment of Kanaky' in early December, headed by Jean-Marie Tjibaou.
+Rebels set up a 'Government of Kanaky' in early December, headed by Jean-Marie Tjibaou.
 European settlers in Hienghène killed ten FLNKS militants on 5 December, including two brothers of Tjibaou.

 Dick Ukeiwé became President of the Government, heading a ten-member cabinet.